jeremyjpj0916/sportsbet-python-tooling/ReadMe.md

 Long term goal will be a bot to then go in and automatically place the bets for you localhost(If first dudes website picks end up being LT profitable after a month).

 Note: Using python 3.9 localhost on my windows lappy.

+I plan on slamming all the code into main.py like the scrub that I am haha.